vhfsantos/CURE/README.md

 <p align="center"><img src="misc/img/stats.png" alt="stats" width="40%"></p>

-The group named "**All UCEs in NEXUS dir**" represents in the directory supplied with the `--phyluce-nexus` argument.
+The group named "**All UCEs in NEXUS dir**" represents thee UCEs in the directory supplied with the `--phyluce-nexus` argument.
 Numbers outside this yellow ellipse represent the UCEs present in the baits file that were not present in the `--phyluce-nexus` directory (probably because they were not recovered upstream, by PHYLUCE)
 In practical terms, **CURE** uses only these UCEs for the curation process.